Operator learning with PCA-Net: upper and lower complexity bounds: Approximation theory

-The central point is that the convergence rate $\gamma_\cC$ in \eqref{eq:convrate} should be uniform over $\cC$, and that only the multiplicative constant depends on $\Psi^\dagger$.
-This is a natural analogue of \eqref{eq:interp}.
+The central point is that the convergence rate $\gamma_\cC$ in \eqref{eq:convrate} should be uniform over $\cC$, and that only the multiplicative constant $C$ depends on $\Psi^\dagger$, thus allowing the approximation of any operator $\Psi^\dagger \in \cC$ to a desired accuracy, \emph{at a rate specified by $\gamma_\cC$.} This is a natural analogue of \eqref{eq:interp}.
 In \eqref{eq:convrate}, the linear encoder $\cE_\cX: \cX \to \R^{\dx}$ and decoder $\cD_\cY: \R^\dy \to \cY$ are allowed to be arbitrary; In particular, we do not restrict the dimensions $\dx$, $\dy$.
 Even though the additional dependence on $\dx$ and $\dy$ is also of practical relevance, we postulate that any operator $\Psi^\dagger \in L^2_\mu(\cX;\cY)$, or indeed class of operators $\mathcal{C} \subset L^2_\mu(\cX;\cY)$, which is ``efficiently'' approximated by PCA-Net, must (at the very least) possess a finite algebraic convergence rate $\gamma_\cC$ in the above sense \eqref{eq:convrate}.